 September Travel Tips

-- September 28 is a public holiday for Day of the Czech Statehood in honor of St. Wenceslas, patron saint of the Czech Republic.
+- September 28 is a public holiday for Day of the Czech Statehood in honor of St. Wenceslas.
 Sightseeing and entertainment locales should have normal hours, but shops won't be open as many hours as usual.

 - This month is ideal for sightseeing without having to deal with too many crowds.
 Airfares and hotel rates may be cheaper too, but it's always helpful to book in advance.